 Smoking in South Africa

-In South Africa, the prevalence of tobacco smoking among adults aged 15 years and older was recorded to be 20.3% in 2022.
-Comparatively, this prevalence was 20.2% in 2020 and 20.7% in 2019.
-Gender-specific data from 2022 indicate that 35.1% of males and 6.5% of females were tobacco smokers, illustrating a significant gender disparity in smoking habits.
+In South Africa, the current prevalence of tobacco smoking among adults aged 15 years and older was recorded to be 23.3% in 2024.
+In comparison, this prevalence was 20.2% in 2020 and 20.7% in 2019.
+Gender-specific data from 2024 indicate that 39.3% of males and 8.5% of females were tobacco smokers, illustrating a significant gender disparity in smoking habits.
+The total number of current smokers in 2024 was estimated to be 10.9 million individuals.
 The adult daily tobacco smoking prevalence in 2021 was 21.2%, with 35.1% among males and 8.3% among females.
 In terms of mortality, smoking accounted for 4.42% of all deaths in 2021, with males experiencing a higher percentage (5.75%) compared to females (2.86%).
 The annual number of smoking-related deaths in 2021 was 32,442, including 22,817 males and 9,625 females.
 Additionally, the number of smokers in 2022 was approximately 8,617,084, showing an increase from 8,323,703 smokers in 2020.
 These statistics represent the ongoing public health challenge posed by tobacco smoking in South Africa, emphasizing the need for targeted interventions to reduce smoking prevalence and related mortality.

 Read articles from South Africa